sagy101/TV-Tracker/README.md

 - **Database**: MongoDB with Mongoose ODM
 - **API Integration**: TVMaze API for show data
 - **Build Tools**: Webpack, Babel, ESLint, Prettier

 ---

+## Development

+For detailed information about the development environment, tools, and processes, please refer to our [Development Guide](docs/DEVELOPMENT.md).
+This includes:

+- Development environment setup
+- AI tools and assistance
+- Project structure
+- Development workflow
+- Testing and debugging
+- Code quality and security tools

+---